 The course is streamlined according to HE level guidelines to provide a thorough and progressive learning experience through different teaching methods, graded work modules and a wide range of lectures.
 In addition, there are monthly homework requirements.
-Together with the academic study, there is an emphasis on practical clinical experience.
+There is a strong emphasis on developing practical clinical skills as well as academic study.

 The classes are small and informal, with plenty of time available for debate, discussion and individual attention.

 Many students feel worried about their level of academic ability.
 We are aware that different people learn and express themselves in different ways and we will help you come up with the approaches that work best for you.
-Homework can usually be answered in a variety of formats and you will have plenty of support from your tutors.
+Homework can usually be answered in a variety of styles and you will have plenty of support from your tutors.